unknown source

 - graph class path has unbounded diameter – trivially

-- graph class cycles has constant pathwidth – trivially
+- cycles upper bounds pathwidth by a constant – trivially

 - graph class star has unbounded maximum degree – trivially